 The core of our work at Conjunct is our consulting projects and our corporate engagements.
 However, one of the essential parts of our mission is also to develop high-impact socially conscious leaders.
 To serve this end, we were selected by the Youth Corps Singapore (YCS) to run a three-day workshop + hackathon – part of the Youth Corps Leaders Programme – from 5th to 7th July to train some of the brightest young minds of Singapore.
 The aim of YCS, which operates under the National Youth Council, is to equip youth leaders with the necessary skills and knowledge to initiate their own community projects and contribute meaningfully to the social sector in Singapore.
-It took a full eight weeks of planning and preparatory work, but internally, the Conjunct Academy and the Conjunct Corporate team was excited to leverage this opportunity in developing high-impact socially-conscious youth leaders of the future.
+It took a full eight weeks of planning and preparatory work.
+Still, internally, the Conjunct Academy and the Conjunct Corporate team was excited to leverage this opportunity in developing high-impact socially-conscious youth leaders of the future.

-The primary objective of the programme was to sensitise the youth to the three main cause areas that exist in the social sector in Singapore and allow them to detail out their own projects that they would like to implement in the near future.
+The primary objective of the programme was to sensitise the youth to the three main cause areas that exist in the social sector in Singapore and allow them to detail out their own projects that they would like to implement shortly.
 In the three days, we pursued a two-pronged delivery methodology: 1.
 Problem-Solving skills training to make high impact 2.
 Developing their social consciousness through empathy exercises and experiential learning.
 The 3-day workshop was structured into three cause areas: Elderly, Single Parents, and Persons with Intellectual Disabilities.
 Two immersion sessions – a panel and a site visit – were organised so that participants (also known as YCS aspirants) can better understand and appreciate community issues.
 An intense case study based training was also provided to build knowledge and skills.

 On the first day, the aspirants got a more in-depth dive accurate understanding on the cause area and had the chance to hear first-hand stories from our panellists about their social impact work in their respective cause areas.
 This helped aspirants foster a deep sense of connection with the cause area.
 The participants were also inspired by the journeys of the social sector practitioners and entrepreneurs.
 We had organisations like Bettr Barista, Daughters of Tomorrow, Soundeye, Jaga-Me, Engineering Good and These Abilities share their journeys, knowledge and insights.
 The work of many other non-profits, social enterprises, as well as the government studied and shared with the participants to set the right context.